ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 TAR formats.
 In addition, it allows for traversing of links encoded through CBOR Tag 42, as long as they are intermediate links, and not the final document.
 It works on both DAG-CBOR, and its JSON representation, DAG-JSON.
-However, it should be possible to download deserialized versions of data other than UnixFS, such as JSON and CBOR.
+However, it should be possible to download deserialized versions of the final JSON/CBOR document in raw format (not wrapped in UnixFS).

 The main functional gap in the IPFS ecosystem is the lack of support for non-UnixFS DAGs on HTTP gateways.
 Users are able to create custom DAGs based on